FourThievesVinegar/solderless-microlab/README.md

 <IMG ALT="MicroLab architecture diagram" SRC="./docs/media/ML_architecture.jpeg" width="1000" />

 This section is for you if you want to help develop the MicroLab and will need to tinker with the code base.
+If you're thinking about doing this, be sure to check out the [development wiki](https://github.com/FourThievesVinegar/solderless-microlab/wiki) and the [current issues](https://github.com/FourThievesVinegar/solderless-microlab/issues) planned for development.

-You will need to get a copy of the MicroLab software, set up your development environment either with a Docker container or locally on your computer.
+You will need to get a copy of the MicroLab software, set up your development environment either with a Docker container, on a Pi, or locally on your computer.

 ### Installing the MicroLab software locally